 The collection of 66 books was authored by God and written by men who were divinely inspired.
 Scripture is God’s revelation of Himself to mankind.
 We believe all Scripture is true and trustworthy, revealing the principles by which the Eternal God judges us.
 The Word of God is enduring, will last until the end of time, and is the supreme standard by which all human conduct, creeds, and religious opinions should be tried.

-There is one and only one living and true God.
+There is only one living and true God.
 He is an intelligent, spiritual, and personal Being, the Creator, Redeemer, Preserver, and Ruler of the universe.
 God is infinite in holiness and all other perfections.
 God is all powerful and all knowing, and His perfect knowledge extends to all things past, present, and future, including the future decisions of His free creatures.
 To Him we owe the highest honor, respect, and obedience.
 The eternal God, complete in triunity, reveals Himself to us as Father, Son, and Holy Spirit with distinct personal attributes, but without division of nature, essence, or being.

 Father: God as Father reigns with providential care over His universe, His creatures, and the flow of the stream of human history according to the purposes of His grace.
 He is all-powerful, all-knowing, and all-loving.
 God is Father in truth to those who become children of God through faith in Jesus Christ.
 He is fatherly, in both grace and discipline, in His attitude toward all men.

 Son: Christ is the eternal Son of God.
 In His incarnation as Jesus Christ, He was conceived of the Holy Spirit and born of the virgin Mary.
 Jesus perfectly revealed and did the will of God, taking upon Himself human nature with its demands and necessities and identifying Himself completely with mankind – yet without sin.
 He ascended into heaven and is now exalted at the right hand of God where He is the one Mediator – fully God, fully man – in whose person is effected the reconciliation between God and man.
 He will return in power and glory to judge the world and to consummate His redemptive mission.